Mosquito Control

 • No major mosquito emergencies anticipated in the next 24 to 96 hours

-If projections indicate that there will be a major emergence in the near future, sprayings will be delayed to coincide with the emergence to kill the most mosquitoes.
+If projections indicate that there will be a major emergence in the near future, sprayings will be delayed to coincide with the emergence in order to terminate the most mosquitoes.